corbinat/Cordar/README.md

 std::string ssn = parser["SSN"];
 std::cout << name << " " << age << " " << ssn;
 ```
-The output would be `Fred 30 `.
-Notice that strings do not have quotes around them in the cordar file.
-In fact, all values are only treated as strings.
-If you would like to treat the Age value in this example as an integer, you would need to convert it using something like `std::stod(parser["Age"]);`.
+This example would print `Fred 30 ` to the console.
+Notice that cCordar treats all values as strings.
+If you would like to treat the Age value in this example as an integer, it would need to be converted using something like `std::stod(parser["Age"]);`.

 Also notice that no error is thrown by requesting a property that does not exist (in this case, "SSN").
 Calling `parser["SSN"]` will implicitly create that key with an empty value.

-### Named Groups
+### Named Groups/Dictionaries
 test.cor file:
 ```
 # Note the colon after the group name